Ross Bagdasarian: Personal life

 Bagdasarian married Armenouhi "Armen" Kulhanjian (1927–1991) in 1946.
 (Note: She was widely referred to, including by Bagdasarian, as "Armen".)
 They had three children: Carol Askine (b.
 1947), an actress; Ross Jr. (b.
 1949); and Adam Serak (b.
 1954), a fiction writer.
 They lived in Los Angeles from 1950.
 As of 1963, he owned a grape ranch in California called the Chipmunk Ranch.
 In the mid-1960s, he bought Sierra Wine Corp., a winery that supplied product, among others, to E & J Gallo Winery.

 Death and legacy

-Bagdasarian died of a heart attack at his home in Beverly Hills on January 16, 1972, eleven days before his 53rd birthday.
-He was cremated and inurned at the Chapel of the Pines Crematory in Los Angeles.
+Bagdasarian died in his Beverly Hills, California, home of a heart attack on January 16, 1972, eleven days before his 53rd birthday.
+He was cremated, his ashes previously inurned at the Chapel of the Pines Crematory in Los Angeles.

 Bagdasarian willed the Chipmunks franchise to his wife and three children.
 Ross Jr. said in an interview that he "worshipped" his father and felt a need to continue his work.
 He resumed the franchise with his wife Janice Karman in the late 1970s, after finishing law school, and became the complete owner when he bought the rights from his siblings in the mid-1990s.